owenmowery/appointment-scheduler-api/README.md

 # ScheduleNow

-This is a full stack application that any business who takes appointments from clients can benefit from.
+This is a RESTful Ruby on Rails API that any business who takes appointments from clients can benefit from.
 This is a baseline shell that with some small adjustments, can work for most businesses (doctor offices, flower shops, tattoo shops).